oscar-franzen/alona/README.md

 * Oscar Franzen <p.oscar.franzen@gmail.com>

 # Cite
-A manuscript is in preparation.
+A manuscript has been submitted.

 # License
 GPLv3